What was the date 8 weeks ago?

 Solution

-8 weeks ago from today was 01 Mar 2024, a Friday.
-Week conversions that span across multiple months now must consider the 29 days left in early part of April because 8 weeks will keep us in April and we don’t need to worry about adjusting months or years..
-Run this calculation first by understanding where we’re at in April, identify if we’ll drop into March, and count backwards by 8.
+8 weeks ago from today was 19 Nov 2024, a Tuesday.
+Week conversions that span across multiple months now must consider the 14 days left in middle of January because 8 weeks will keep us in January and we don’t need to worry about adjusting months or years.
+Run this calculation first by understanding where we’re at in January, identify if we’ll drop into , and count backwards by 8.

 How we calculated 8 weeks before today